-The Annual Stockholders' Meeting of Concepcion Industrial Corporation (formerly Concepcion Airconditioning Corporation) (the "Company") will be held virtually via Zoom (https://zoom.us/join) on 14 July 2021 at 10:30 a.m.
+The Annual Stockholders' Meeting of Concepcion Industrial Corporation (formerly Concepcion Airconditioning Corporation) (the "Company") will be held virtually via Zoom (https://us02web.zoom.us/meeting/register/tZUrdOirpi8a HNEAGLCr9J4neml3ojd uQ50) on 14 July 2021 at 10:30 a.m.
+The Chairman will conduct the online meeting at Km 20, East Service Road, Alabang, Muntinlupa City Metro Manila, pursuant to Section 15 of SEC Memorandum Circular No. 6, Series of 2020 in relation to Section 50 of the Revised Corporation Code.